insightsengineering/tern/tests/testthat/_snaps/table_aet04.md

             Grade 1-2       35 (26.1%)    48 (35.8%)      55 (41.7%)
             2               35 (26.1%)    48 (35.8%)      55 (41.7%)

-# AET04 variant 11 is produced correctly
-  (with an Incidence Rate of at Least X%, all SOCs w/o preferred terms removed)
+# AET04 variant 11 is produced correctly (with Incidence Rate of at Least X%, all SOCs w/o preferred terms removed)

     Code
       res